PrajeetRagavR/Agent_with_Multiserver_MCP/Readme.md

 5.  **Environment Variables**: (If applicable)

-    Create a `.env` file in the root directory of the project and add any necessary environment variables, such as API keys for LLMs or database connection strings.
+    Create a `.env` file in the root directory of the project and add any necessary environment variables, such as API keys for LLMs, weather, or database connection strings.
 Refer to `.env.example` (if provided) for required variables.

     ```
     # Example .env content
     GROQ_API_KEY="your_groq_api_key"
+    WEATHER_API_KEY="your_openweathermap_api_key"
     DATABASE_URL="postgresql://user:password@host:port/database"
     ```